These cows are smiling for a reason – Come dance with us!

 Check out the new Dance Behavior menu link —

 No cash?
 No problem! – We are beta testing a Square reader for the Thursday dance!

 Check out our new activities on the Harvest House page.

 Would you like to play or call at the Old Farmers Ball?

 Use the contact form for booking

-Every 4th Sunday come out to the Harvest House for Asheville’s only traditional New England social dance music jam hosted by contra dance fiddler Laura Lengnick.
-Share some of your favorite tunes and learn some new ones at this gathering devoted to celebrating the traditional dance music of New England, French Canada, Cape Breton, Scotland, Ireland and Appalachia.
-Beginners are welcome, but this jam is for musicians that can play up to dance speed.
+Every 4th Sunday come out to the Harvest House for Asheville’s only traditional dance music jam hosted by contra dance fiddler Laura Lengnick.
+Share some of your favorite tunes and learn some new ones at this gathering devoted to celebrating the art of playing the traditional dance music of New England, French Canada, Cape Breton, Scotland, Ireland and Appalachia.
+Beginners are welcome, but this jam is for musicians that can play at dance tempos.
 Listeners are welcome to join us!

 The Callers Collective hosts a gathering for callers on occasional first Sundays of the month from 6-8 pm.
-Led by caller Beth Molaro, the collective provides opportunities and guidance for experienced and developing dance callers to share resources and practice together.
+This month’s leader is Diane Silver.
+The collective provides opportunities and guidance for experienced and developing dance callers to share resources and practice together.
 We welcome anyone who would like to learn to call, work on their calling skills, practice new material or just “talk shop” about calling for dances.

 A community dance especially aimed at families with school-aged children.
 Circles, mixers, long-ways, squares, singing-and-clapping games, and other set dances, carefully chosen considering the motor skills and social development of children ages 6-12.
 (Younger kids may need a little more parental support, but will still have fun).